 2. Don't Let Others Casually Handle Your Cards

-A special energetic connection exists between tarot cards and their owner.
+Your deck builds a bond with you over time.
 When others touch your deck, their energy can seep into the cards, potentially:

 - Disrupting the deck's energy field